Eraisuithon/Erasuithon2000/README.md

-- 🔭 I’m currently working on finishing my uni
+- 🔭 I’m currently working in Deloitte as a Developer
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with finding a job